 7. Browse the street markets

 Caloundra Street Fair is on every Sunday from 8 am to 1 pm and is held under the canopy of the tree-lined main street, surrounded by cafés, boutiques and speciality shops.
 There are more than 200 stalls to explore, featuring handcrafted goods, arts and crafts, as well as delicious food and fresh flowers.
-The Caloundra Twilight Markets operate Friday evenings during holiday periods along Bulcock Beach esplanade and offer a wide array of artisan, craft and homemade wares.
+The Caloundra Twilight Markets are held on Friday from 5-9pm during holiday periods along Bulcock Beach esplanade and offer a wide array of artisan, craft and homemade wares.

 8. Take a dip at Kings Beach Ocean Pool